Skip to Content

 In general

 When guests come over (and stay overnight or not), it’s important to feed them.
-You don’t need to give them a full five-course sit down dinner, but it’s nice to have cheese and crackers or chips for them.
+You don’t need to give them a full five-course sit down dinner, but it’s nice to have charcuterie or chips and dips for them.
+And drinks too.

 You can stock up on water and soda or if you know that your guests like a certain adult beverage, you can pick that up for them too.
-You can always go out to the store when your guests are in town to pick up stuff, but it’s nice to let them come in, relax, and have something to snack on after a long trip.
+You can always go out to the store when your guests are in town, but it’s nice to let them come in, relax, and have something to snack on after a long trip.

 Everyone has this need to be connected … without using their own data, of course.